ocaml-sf/learn-ocaml/docs/tutorials/step-6.md

-# Step 6 : Test functions for variables and references
+# Step 6 : Grading functions for variables and references

 ## Test functions for variables
 There are 3 test functions for variables.